Mundoolun: St John's church

 A private family chapel, also known as the Memorial Church of St John the Evangelist, was built in 1901 by the Collins family in memory of John and Anne Collins.
 Situated west of Mundoolun Road, the church was built from local sandstone to a design by John H. Buckeridge, Diocesan Architect of Brisbane at the time.
 The style is described as Early English Gothic with a square, castellated bell tower.
 The site was selected next to the family cemetery, on a ridge of the Birnam Range behind the Mundoolun homestead.
 The church was added to the Queensland Heritage Register in 1999.

 In the cemetery is the grave of Bullumm (1850–1931), also known as John Allen, the last survivor of the Wangerriburra people and a lifelong associate of the Collins family.
 In 1913 Bullumm helped John Lane, headmaster of the Jimboomba State School, to compile the Wangerriburra language, and their work was included as an appendix in the 1913 annual report of The Chief Protector of Aboriginals.

-A few houses are located across the road of St John's church at Mundoolun.

 Artillery and light horse

 As early as 1901, the year Australia became federated, the Mundoolun area was used for military exercises.
 In March that year the Brisbane Courier newspaper contained the notice, "the Field Artillery Section, Q.R.R.A.A.
 (Queensland Regiment Royal Australian Artillery), will proceed to camp at Mundoolun, by road, on the 25th instant, for the purpose of carrying out artillery practice".
-The notice mentions Major Chauvel in command of the headquarters and various units of the Q.M.I.
-(Queensland Mounted Infantry).
+The notice mentions Major Chauvel in command of the Headquarters Band.

 These military exercises were regularly conducted in the area prior to the First World War.
 In 1913 a Brisbane Courier report gave details of the camp, then named Tambourine [sic] Camp, describing its location, "The site of the camp is practically the same as in former years, namely, on a slope overlooking the Albert River and Mundoolun Homestead,".
 The report notes the suitability of the site due to the quality of water from the Albert River at Mundoolun for drinking, washing, and swimming.

 One member of the Collins family, Douglas Martin Fraser (1888–1968), served with the 5th Light Horse Regiment in Palestine during 1918.
 Fraser had married Marion Dorothea Jane, daughter of Robert Collins, in 1915 and it was on the Collins's property at Mundoolun where their first home was built.